RelativeDistance/UnityBackgroundBuild/README.md

 #### Show Log
 Show the log after build complete.

-# TODO
+## TODO
 - Show detailed errors in the log.
 - Test other platforms beside WebGL, Windows, and Mac.
+May or may not work with other platforms.
-- Needs testing of special characters and spaces in paths.
+- Needs testing of special characters in paths.
+- Allow the use of Unity Package Maanger.